ShaktiDandapani/Exploratory/Library_STL/README.md

 Iterate over container classes :P

+-- Compared to for loops with iterating integers, iterators go through the specified container and provide results in an order based on the container type.
+-- Also, functions are present within iterators whic normally would need to be manually coded if we wanted to achieve a specific functionality already available with an iterator

 Each container function has four basic member functions, which can be used with iterators:
 a. begin()